Olaf2K/ALT_caller_for_pilon/README.md

 ## Table of contents
 	1) Running the script
 	2) Example running the script using screen
-		A) Filtering and replacing the data
-		B) Merging the files

 ### 1) Running the script